All the Top Summer Day Trips Near Long Island

 Diggerland USA – West Berlin

-For those families with kids who just can't get enough of construction machines, Diggerland USA is the place.
-This construction-themed adventure park lets kids and adults ride, operate, and drive real-life construction equipment.
-And this season the park introduces five new attractions, including a zip line, farm tractors, and a 60-foot high hydraulic lift ride, making this nearly three-hour drive worth it.
+For families with kids who just can't get enough of construction machines, Diggerland USA is the place to go.
+This construction-themed adventure park lets kids and adults ride and operate real-life construction equipment.
+The 2021 season brings the opening of its brand new water park, dubbed The Water Main.

 Field Station: Dinosaurs – Leonia

-This outdoor, dinosaur-themed adventure park features more than 30 life-sized, realistic dinosaurs that come to "life."
-There are also a number of interactive stations, including a geology table, where kids dig through native stones to find items that resemble fossils planted by staff.
+This outdoor, dinosaur-themed adventure park features more than 30 life-sized, realistic dinosaurs roaring to "life."
+There are also several interactive stations, including a geology table, where kids dig through native stones to find items that resemble fossils planted by staff.
 Expect a 90-minute drive from central Long Island.

 Is it Ireland?
 Scotland?
 No, it's Block Island, off the Rhode Island coast.
 Photo courtesy of Block Island Tourism Council

-Consider taking your child to Crescent Beach near Old Harbor, a two-mile expanse that locals call Baby Beach for its gentle surf and tide pools crawling with fiddler crabs.
+Beach walks, bike rides, and plenty of nature await on the bucolic Block Island.
+Consider taking your child to Crescent Beach near Old Harbor, a 2-mile expanse that locals call Baby Beach for its gentle surf and tide pools crawling with fiddler crabs.
 For older children, try Benson Beach for boogie board and kayak rentals.
-Hikers appreciate Rodman's Hollow on the southwest corner of the island, a scenic collection of wetlands, forests, and fields ideal for family hiking and rare-bird watching.
+Hikers appreciate Rodman's Hollow on the island's southwest corner, a scenic collection of wetlands, forests, and fields ideal for family hiking and rare-bird watching.
 Bring a bicycle or rent one at the ferry terminal on the island.
 The ferry ride from New London is about 90 minutes; add another hour-plus to cross from Orient Point to New London.
 A ferry connects directly from Montauk during the summer and early fall.

-With its opulent mansions, art galleries, and antique dealerships, Newport might seem more like a CEO’s getaway than a child-friendly destination.
-But look closer and you’ll find plenty for kids from toddlers to teens.
-Take a narrated cruise around Newport Harbor aboard the Amazing Grace; or visit Fort Adams, the nation’s largest coastal fortification, whose open acreage is perfect for picnic and play time.
+Newport might seem more like a CEO’s getaway than a child-friendly destination with its opulent mansions, art galleries, and antique dealerships.
+But look closer, and you’ll find plenty for kids from toddlers to teens.
+Take a narrated cruise around Newport Harbor aboard the Amazing Grace, or visit Fort Adams, the nation’s largest coastal fortification, whose open acreage is perfect for a picnic and playtime.
 Enjoy the cliff walk along the bluffs for great views of the Atlantic Ocean.
-If music's your thing, the Newport Folk Festival is a big draw in July and even has live music for kids.
-Newport is about four hours by car from central Long Island or just over an hour from the New London ferry terminal.
+If music's your thing, the Newport Folk Festival is a big draw in July—though 2022 tickets are already sold out—and even has live music for kids.
+Newport is about 4 hours by car from central Long Island or just over an hour from the New London ferry terminal.